BowTiedJungle/project-J/docs/README.md

 The mint price must also be hardcoded.
 Ensure it is correct!
 ### Deploy

 Final checks.
-Ensure that the desired addresses are set for the whitelist, initial pausers, and initial moderators.
-Check that the base URI is correct
+Ensure that the desired addresses are set in the deployment script for the whitelist, initial pausers, and initial moderators.
+Check that the base URI is correct, and the correct contract factories are loaded in the script.

 `npx hardhat run scripts/deploy.js --network rinkeby`